SuperFlyTV/supertimeline/README.md

 	If two objects are on the same LLayer, the latest (or the one with highest priority) will take precedence.

 * **Graphical layer** (GLayer):
-	The difference between GLayers & LLayers are that while LLayers are used first to find out WHAT to play, WHERE to play it is defined by GLayers. **(For most applications, these two will allways be the same.)**
+	The difference between GLayers & LLayers are that while LLayers are used first to find out WHAT to play, WHERE to play it is defined by GLayers. **(For most applications, these two will always be the same.)**

 ## Object reference